muratk5n/thirdwave/en/README.md

 ---

-I really wanted Russia part of this clean fuel transition; before the war Putin told the visiting Italian businessman on clean ammonia that RU could be number one exporter of the stuff; then everything went to shit.
+I really wanted Russia part of this clean fuel transition; before the war Putin told visiting Italian businessman on clean ammonia that RU could be number one exporter of the stuff; then everything went to shit.
 Pity.

 ---